Nab Up To 70% Off Balenciaga and Gucci At Vestiaire Collective’s Circular-Luxury Sale

 Advertisement

 Well, luxury lovers, your week’s end just got a little bit better.
 Beloved designer consignment marketplace Vestiaire Collective just kicked off a sweat-inducing up to 70% off sale on over 120,000 of their runway-ready goods.
-From now until midnight on Monday, March 22nd, clothing, handbags, and accessories from heavyweights like Gucci, Prada, and Off-White alongside with offbeat up-and-comers like Staud and Ganni.
+From now until midnight on Monday, March 22nd, clothing, handbags, and accessories from heavyweights like Gucci, Prada, and Off-White are getting price cuts alongside with offbeat up-and-comers like Staud and Ganni.
 If you’re on the hunt for a pair of hot-pink Marine Serre leggings or pointy, royal-purple Balenciaga boots, don’t delay — you know these one-of-a-kind rarities won’t stick around for long.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.